josepabellana/josepabellana/README.md

 # Hi there 👋

-## Full Stack Web Dev
+## Software Dev

-I'm a full stack web developer with experience in Project Management and a passion for creating intuitive and dynamic web applications using a variety of technologies, including:
+I'm a full software developer with experience in Project Management and a passion for creating intuitive and dynamic web applications using a variety of technologies, including:

 - TypeScript & Javascript
 - React.js, Angular.js, Redux